asmodeus812/nvim-fuzzymatch/README.md

 - **actions**: Key mappings for actions in the picker interface.
 This is a table where keys are the keybindings (e.g., `"<CR>"`, `"<C-q>"`) and values are either a callback function or a tuple of `{ callback, label }`.
 The label is optional and can be a string or a function that returns a string.
 Labels are used to generate headers automatically if no custom headers are provided.
-The action callback signature is the same as for prompt_confirm and prompt_cancel
+By default the picker provides a very minimal set of operations

 - **decorators**: A table of selection list entry decorators.
 The decorators govern how the entries are visually decorated - the decorations are always inserted in front of the entry line in the list interface.
 They must of sub-classes of `Select.Decorator`, each decorator must